 He has published a series of children picture books based on true incidents involving one of Tom's grandsons who was diagnosed with ADHD early in his life.
 BJ is a real person who has a quick wit and is full of energy.

 Tom is a popular presenter to Teacher Conventions based on his experience with his grandson.
 Tom is currently available to do Facetime/Skype presentations to classrooms about writing.

 Tom worked as a freelance reporter for the Pipestone-Flyer Newspaper for three years.
 During that time, he wrote a series of articles on the history of Leduc and District that proved to be very popular and has resulted in him working with the Leduc Public Library on an updated local history book.

 Most recently he was contracted to write for Beach Street Book’s series titled Canada Turns 150.
 He wrote the first book in the series titled Canada becomes a Federation.
 In September of 2018 his fourth children’s picture book called To See a Deer and a history book called Leduc: Then & Now was Published.

-ADHD is one of the most common neurdevelopment disorders of childhood.
+ADHD (Attention Deficit Hyperactivity Disorder) is one of the most common neurdevelopment disorders of childhood.
 It usually occurs in childhood and often lasts into adulthood.
-ADHD impacts each child’s brain differently, so each case can look quite different in the classroom.
-Children with ADHD exhibit a range of symptoms: some seem to bounce off the walls, some daydream constantly, and others just can’t seem to follow the rules.
+ADHD impacts each child's brain differently, so each case can look quite different in the classroom Children with ADHD exhibt a range of symptons: some bounce of the walls, some daydream constantly, and others just can't seem to follow the rules.